Home | Browse Topics | Criminal & traffic law | The criminal courts | Evidence and witnesses

 Who gives evidence?

-Evidence is given by witnesses to the crime and sometimes by experts who can provide information about aspects of the case (for example, a doctor or psychologist).
+Evidence is given by witnesses to the incident (the alleged offence) and sometimes by experts who can provide information about aspects of the case (for example, a doctor or psychologist).

 Witnesses provide information about what happened or about some other aspect of the case.
 They give evidence as witnesses either for the prosecution or for the defence.